jzumsteg/zumstegs-blog/_posts/2021-09-30-la-ferté-alais-airshow-2.md

 A note of caution: if you're not interested in old airplanes, you can skip right on by this post.
 I certainly will not take offense.

 I've been a fan of old planes for years (okay, okay, I've been a fan of all planes for years), and I've gone to a lot of airshows.
-I can say that the *Fête Aérienne La Ferté Alais* is my favorite.
+I can say that the *Fête Aérienne La Ferté-Alais* is my favorite.
 We came here in 2015 or 2016 but the 2020 show was canceled and the 2021 show, scheduled for May, seemed to be canceled.
 But the organizers decided to just postpone the airshow a few months and so the last weekend of August, rather than the last weekend of May, we had an airshow!

 Now, I don't want to rag on other airshows, but often they are fly-bys of some interesting airplanes and then about 450 aerobatic demonstrations.
 One aerobatic display is good, two not so good and from three on, boring! *La Ferté Alais* takes a different approach.
 Many of the planes on display here fly in staged "actions."
 For instance, there were a number of World War I airplanes, and they all took to the sky at the same time and staged a mock dogfight.
 That was followed by vignettes with airplanes from between the wars, then World War II airplanes, then more modern planes.
 In between lots of planes took off, flew by a couple times and landed, all right in front of us.